kohlschutter/junixsocket/src/site/markdown/eclipse.md

 Enable "Refresh using native hooks or polling" (under Eclipse Preferences -> General -> Workspace) I don't know why this isn't on by default.

-## Use Java 11 for development
+## Use Java 11 or newer for development

-Make sure Java 9 or later is installed and available in Eclipse.
-If you have the choice, simply skip Java 9 and 10, and go straight to 11.
+Make sure Java 11 or later is installed and available in Eclipse.

 ## Working with the native C JNI library